Fitzgibbon, Queensland: Education

-Holy Spirit College is a Catholic secondary school for boys and girls at 441 Beams Road (27.3487°S 153.0329°E).
-It opened in 2022 initially offering Year 7 schooling.
-The school has been planned to grow to up to 900 students.
+Holy Spirit College is a Catholic secondary (Years 7 to 12) school for boys and girls at 441 Beams Road (27.3487°S 153.0329°E).
+It was opened in 2022 initially offering Year 7 schooling.
+The school has been planned to accommodate up to 900 students once all years of secondary schooling are offered.

 There are no government schools in Fitzgibbon.
-The nearest government primary schools are in neighborouging Taigum and Bracken Ridge.
+The nearest government primary schools are in neighbouring Taigum and Bracken Ridge.
 The nearest government secondary schools are Sandgate District State High School in neighbouring Deagon and Aspley State High School in Aspley.

 Amenities

 There is a small shopping strip located between 524-530 Roghan Road, which features a medical clinic, a convenience store, bakery, spice shop, as well as a variety of multicultural dining options.
 It is located opposite the Fitzgibbon Community Centre, which is a family friendly learning and social inclusion hub.